TrueBlocks/trueblocks-core/src/apps/chifra/cmd/multichain.md

 - How do we get the value of `chain`?
   - Command line option only (this is already there)
   - Value is sent to C++ code in an environment variable
-  - if empty, set it to default `mainnet`
+  - if empty, set it to default `main net`
   - call this value `CHAIN`

 - Where are chain specific configurations?